Summer Maintenance Tips for School Playgrounds

 Check All Surfacing

-As you inspect your playground’s surroundings, don’t forget to check that the surfacing material is in good condition with soft landing areas and no tripping hazards.
+As you inspect your playground’s surroundings, remember to check that the surfacing material is in good condition with soft landing areas and no tripping hazards.

 Eliminate Troublesome Pests

-Check Playground Maintenance Off Your School’s To-Do List
+Check Playground Equipment Maintenance off Your School’s To-Do List

 By taking the time to complete your school’s playground maintenance and repairs during the summer months, you’ll be ready for playful students by the time the new school year starts.